-The Pina palya, pina kulilku project aims to develop a culturally appropriate, multi‐faceted program of early ear screening and an enhanced awareness campaign for the prevention of otitis media (OM, ear disease) that can be introduced throughout the Goldfields and later to other regions of Western Australian.
-The three‐year intervention project is currently running in Kalgoorlie‐Boulder and five other Aboriginal communities located within four hours drive.
+The Pina palya, pina kulilku project aimed to develop a culturally appropriate, multi‐faceted program of early ear screening and an enhanced awareness campaign for the prevention of otitis media (OM, ear disease).
+The three‐year intervention project ran in Kalgoorlie‐Boulder and five other Aboriginal communities in the Western Australian Goldfields region.

-The project arose from research conducted between 1999 and 2005 in Kalgoorlie investigating OM and the upper respiratory tract (upper airway) and is a collaboration between the Telethon Institute for Child Health Research, Population Health, Bega Garbirringu Health Service, Ngunytju Tjitji Pirni and the Rural Clinical School of Western Australia.
+The project arose from research conducted between 1999 and 2005 in Kalgoorlie investigating OM and the upper respiratory tract (upper airway) and was a collaboration between the Telethon Kids Institute, Population Health, Bega Garbirringu Health Service, Ngunytju Tjitji Pirni and the Rural Clinical School of Western Australia.

 Abstract adapted from Pina palya, pina kulilku (good ears, good learning) paper presented at the 11th National Rural Health Conference

 PO Box 855

 Jacoby P, Carville KS, Hall G, Riley TV, Bowman J, Leach AJ, Lehmann D (2011)